-/14th September 2016, RENEWABLE MARKET WATCHTM/ The main priority of energy policy and strategy of Belarus according to Belarus Photovoltaic Market: Outlook 2016 ÷ 2025 released by the RENEWABLE MARKET WATCHTM, is to reduce dependence on energy imports and improving the financial stability of the sector.
-For this reason renewable energy and energy efficiency have been selected as priority sectors to implement the well balanced sustainable energy policy of the country.
+/14th September 2016, RENEWABLE MARKET WATCHTM/ The main priority of energy policy and strategy of Belarus according to Belarus Photovoltaic Market: Outlook 2016 ÷ 2025 released by the RENEWABLE MARKET WATCHTM, is to reduce dependence on energy imports and to improve the financial stability of the sector.
+For this reason, renewable energy and energy efficiency have been selected as priority sectors to implement the well balanced sustainable energy policy of the country.
 On 1st March 2016, the government approved the “Comprehensive Development Plan for the Electricity Sector to 2025 and Beyond”, allowing the necessary changes in the regulatory and technical framework.
-The plan also includes allowances for network rehabilitation and development, as well as tariff subsidy phase out.
+The plan also includes allowances for network rehabilitation and development, as well as tariff subsidy phase-out.
 On 6th April 2016, a new “Energy Efficiency and Energy Savings Plan for 2016-2020” came into force.

 Electricity sector structure in Belarus

 Belarus's electricity sector is a fully bundled (vertically and horizontally) monopoly, with the state company Belenergo controlling high and low voltage networks, about 95% of all generation capacity, all distribution and supply.
 Formally the competition legislation allows third party access to the network.
 The Law on RES determines that the state utility has to connect and off-take the power generated by RES installation.
 The network access in practice and any authorization for generation facilities to be constructed outside Belenergo, is, however, subject to a non-transparent process of ad hoc decision-making.
 There are no technical network codes.
 The recovery of costs incurred by the network operator in connecting RES facilities is not assured in the current tariff regulation methodology.

 Renewable Energy Policy of Belarus